lankydan/lankydanblog-jamstack/content/blog/2019/corda-responder-validation-extending/index.md

 - Provide a function(s) that can be overridden
 - The overridable function(s) must be called in relevant places

-The following responder flow does incorporates all the points above:
+The following responder flow incorporates all the points above:

 ```kotlin
 @InitiatedBy(SendMessageFlow::class)